Brexit and jobs: what’s going to happen? If you’re currently seeking a job post-Brexit, you likely have many questions about... Read more...

 · If your firm is currently performing bad financially or has lost a big client.

 · Busy periods when your boss will have no time for these requests.

 · When your company has frozen their recruitment or pay.

 If you assess the mood of the office as well as the health of the business, you’re much more likely to be successful.

 You’ve worked hard for this meeting, so you should treat it with the respect it deserves.
 Dress smartly to show you’re serious and have aspiration.

 We all know situations such as asking for a pay rise can be very stressful.
 In many ways, it’s not too dissimilar from having to control your nerves in an interview.

-Therefore, it’s vital you try your best to control these nerves.
+Therefore, it’s vital you try your best to control these nerves when going into your salary negotiation.
 Keep strong eye contact and resist fidgeting.